Aura (satellite)

 All satellites have an equatorial crossing time at about 1:30 in the afternoon, thus the name 'A (Afternoon) Train'.
+Since 2023, Aura has been allowed to drift to save fuel.

 Mission

 As of 2015, there had been 1589 Aura-related journal articles.
 The scientific findings of these studies address key NASA research objectives related to stratospheric composition, air quality, and climate change.

 Aura has suffered some minor, non-mission ending anomalies.

 On January 12, 2005, a solar array connector partially "unzipped" losing temperature telemetry and power from part of the solar array.
-On March 12, 2010, Aura lost power from one-half of one of the 11 solar panels and this was attributed to a Micrometeroid Orbital Debris (MMOD) strike.
+On March 12, 2010, Aura lost power from one-half of one of the 11 solar panels and this was attributed to a Micrometeoroid Orbital Debris (MMOD) strike.
 These events, and 9 other anomalies in the array regulation electronics (ARE), have resulted in an estimated loss of 33 out of 132 solar strings.
 Nonetheless, the mission is estimated to have ample power capabilities to supply the mission until fuel runs out.

 A Formatter Multiplexer Unit (FMU) / Solid State Recorder (SSR) anomaly was first detected in December 2007.
 New symptoms were detected in January 2017 and starting on March 21, 2017, Aura no longer recorded housekeeping data to partition 31.

 In December 2016, reaction wheel #3 spun down.
 It was recovered 10 days later.

 On January 31, 2018, the TES instrument was decommissioned due to degrading operations.
 A mechanical arm on the instrument began stalling intermittently in 2010, affecting TES's ability to collect data continuously.
 Despite the adaptations of TES operators, the degradation got worse with time and in 2017 the instrument lost operations for approximately half the year.
-It will continue to receive enough power to keep it from getting too cold which could affect the two remaining functioning instruments.
+It continues to receive enough power to keep it from getting too cold which could affect the two remaining functioning instruments.
+Operators initiated a series of End of Life tests of the TES laser that lasted into at least 2022.

-As of 2020, the expected constellation exit date is December 2023.
-An extended mission, below the A-train could push decommissioning back to late 2025 or as far as 2036.
+Fuel depletion became a problem for the satellite in the 2020s.
+The final Drag Make-Up (DMU) maneuvers were performed in January 2023 and the final Inclination Adjust Maneuver(IAM) was performed in April 2023 to save remaining fuel for a safe de-orbit.
+As a result, the spacecraft has started to drift and lose altitude, but it should only lose a few kilometers of altitude by the end of the mission.

+As of 2025, insufficient power generation by the solar array is conservatively predicted to be the life-limiting factor for the Aura satellite and instruments by mid-2028.
 Predicted re-entry would be 2048.
+In its 2025 "skinny budget" request, the Trump Administration proposed terminating the Aura mission early.